 Our Board periodically reviews and determines the amounts payable to the members of our Board.
-For 2022, the directors of the General Partner who were not employees of the General Partner or its affiliates received, as applicable: an annual cash retainer of \$100,000; an annual cash retainer of \$15,000 (\$25,000 for the chair) for serving on our audit committee; an annual cash retainer of \$7,500 (\$15,000 for the chair) for serving on our Compensation Committee; and a cash fee for the engagement of the special committee of the Board (the "Special Committee"), as determined by the Board at the time of such engagement.
-Such directors also received an annual grant of RSUs under the LTIP equal to an aggregate of \$100,000 divided by the closing price of SUN units on the date of grant.
+For 2023, the directors of the General Partner who were not employees of the General Partner or its affiliates received, as applicable: an annual cash retainer of \$100,000; an annual cash retainer of \$15,000 (\$25,000 for the chair) for serving on our audit committee; an annual cash retainer of \$7,500 (\$15,000 for the chair) for serving on our Compensation Committee; and a cash fee for the engagement of the special committee of the Board (the "Special Committee"), as determined by the Board at the time of such engagement.
+Such directors also received an annual grant of RSUs under the LTIP equal to an aggregate of \$125,000 based on the same grant date valuation as is used for annual long-term incentive awards made to Partnership officers, including the named executive officers, through the annual modified total unitholder return analysis.
 Directors appointed during the year, or who cease to be directors during a year, receive a pro-rated portion of any cash retainers.
 In addition, each non-employee director who is appointed to the Board for the first time is entitled to receive 2,500 unvested SUN common units.
 Unit awards granted to non-employee directors will vest 60% after the third year and the remaining 40% after the fifth year after the grant date.